Winter Maintenance

 This decision was originally agreed by the Amenities and Tourism Committee in 2013 and revisited in 2021.

-East Grinstead Town Council – winter gritting
+East Grinstead Town Council – Winter Gritting

 The aim of the Town Council’s Winter Management Plan is on maintaining access to town centre pavements and its surrounding areas and ensuring that people can safely move about in the main areas of the Town.